Brightspace/lms-version-actions/match-lms-release/README.md

 ## Release Increments
 The first commit made during any given LMS release will update the Major and/or Minor versions to match the LMS version provided.
 Other commits during the same LMS release will trigger patch releases.

+Pull requests merged into maintenance branches created by the action (ex: `release/2022.2.x`) or named for a minor version (ex: `1.7.x`) will trigger patch releases for the maintenance branch version.